Bugging

 Identification Tips:

-• Identifying Characteristics: In comparison to the house mouse, deer mice have more enormous eyes and ears, are deemed to be better-looking, and lack the mousy odor
+- Identifying Characteristics: In comparison to the house mouse, deer mice have bigger eyes and ears, are considered better-looking, and lack the mousy odor

 Characteristics of this insect: